 To look at comfort, we observed the comparative fabric softness and thickness of each product.
 We touched them, wore them against our skin for numerous days on end, and noted which felt the most comfortable when dry and wet.
 In addition, we determined which just felt the most comfortable to wear all day.

 To test durability, we evaluated the craftsmanship and construction of each piece, noting if there was any pilling to stitching fly-aways throughout the testing period.
 Also, to go above and beyond, we wore each piece on its own and under several layers.
-We noted if there was an area of high abrasion or even holes that developed in our testing period.
+We noted if there was an area of high abrasion or even holes that developed during our testing period.
 Also, we indicate if any holes became apparent in the fabric after just a minor snag.
 To that point, we must note that long underwear is not designed to be worn on its own, but with another thicker, more durable overlayer.
 These tests just allowed us to see which fabrics were more fragile than others.